Vinimesh-Shakya/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 This C++ implementation of Tic-Tac-Toe provides a solid foundation for understanding game development concepts and the use of arrays in programming.

-Introduction
+# Description

 Tic-Tac-Toe, also known as Noughts and Crosses, is a simple yet strategic game for two players.

 The objective is to form a line of three identical symbols (either 'X' or 'O') horizontally, vertically, or diagonally.

 This C++ implementation provides both single-player and two-player modes, offering a fun and challenging experience.

-Methodology
+# Methodology

-Both Game uses simple 2-D character array (3x3) ,
+- 2-D character array (3x3)
-Loop & Functions for Game

-TicTacToe_VS_Com.cpp file contains the game for Single player , TTT_2P.cpp file for 2-Players
+- Loops
+- Functions

+# TicTacToe_VS_Com.cpp file
+This File contains the C++ implementation of the game working for single user input and Computer input.

+# TTT_2P.cpp file
+This File contains the C++ implementation of the game working on 2 user input for **X** user and **O** user.